Python-10/CrimeReport/Data_University/ReadMe.txt

-This folder contains all the data downloaded from https://ope.ed.gov/campussafety/#/
+This folder contains all the data files downloaded from https://ope.ed.gov/campussafety/#/